Farmington locks down title with tough defense

 ST. LOUIS – After holding eight consecutive opponents to 40 points or fewer to begin last basketball season, the Farmington girls are establishing an even more impressive trend.

-Characterized by athletic defensive pressure from all five positions, the Knights and their five starting juniors immediately made Lindbergh uncomfortable with a trophy at stake on Friday night.
+Characterized by athletic defensive pressure from all five positions, the Knights and their five starting juniors immediately made Lindbergh uncomfortable with a trophy at stake last Friday night.

 Farmington forced 14 turnovers during the first half while committing only four fouls, and rolled to the Southside Classic championship with a 59-30 triumph at Oakville High School.